emmajanedrews/base-template/_posts/2018-01-31-how-to-get-more-business-from-your-database.md

 {% include youtube.html %}
 {: .present-before-paste}

-As you’re probably aware already, there are a ton of different opinions out there regarding how often you should stay in contact with the people in your database. **No matter what method you choose, you need to have a plan, you need to be consistent, and you need to stay in front of them.**The people in your database should already know, like, and trust you, so they should be a huge source of business for you.
+As you’re probably aware already, there are a ton of different opinions out there regarding how often you should stay in contact with the people in your database. **No matter what method you choose, you need to have a plan, you need to be consistent, and you need to stay in front of them.&nbsp;**The people in your database should already know, like, and trust you, so they should be a huge source of business for you.
 It’s low-hanging fruit, you just need to have a plan.
 Here are a few of the bare minimum things you should do:
 {: .present-before-paste}

-**-** Making phone calls at least once per quarter.
+**1.&nbsp;** Making phone calls at least once per quarter.
 This is the easiest and cheapest way to stay top-of-mind with your database.
-Just have a conversation, remind them that you’re thinking about them, and let them know that you’re here to serve them or anyone else that they know.&nbsp;<br>**-** A good old-fashioned note.
+Just have a conversation, remind them that you’re thinking about them, and let them know that you’re here to serve them or anyone else that they know.&nbsp;<br>
+{: .present-before-paste}

+**2.&nbsp;** A good old-fashioned note.
 All this will cost you is a few dollars in postage, but it will go a long way in staying top-of-mind with your clients.<br>&nbsp;
 {: .present-before-paste}

 {% include pullquote.html %}
 {: .present-before-paste}

-**-** Client appreciation events.
+**3.&nbsp;** Client appreciation events.
 This is a great way to add value to your relationships.
 It also gives you another opportunity to reach out to your database and invite them.
-If you don’t have the budget for an event just yet, inviting your clients out for a drink or a cup of coffee is always a good idea.<br>**-**Send something in the mail at least once a month (or a monthly e-newsletter).
+If you don’t have the budget for an event just yet, inviting your clients out for a drink or a cup of coffee is always a good idea.<br>
+{: .present-before-paste}

+**4.&nbsp;**Send something in the mail at least once a month (or a monthly e-newsletter).
 {: .present-before-paste}

 **Our team is very passionate about our past clients**and the results speak for themselves.
 40% of our business this year is coming from repeat or referral clients.
 We actually utilize a 100-touch program for each person in our database.&nbsp;